simulanics/ParseSocket/README.md

 The code is fully documented inside the class. it's open source and anyone may modify, copy or use it even commercially!

+If you have suggestions you can give them on the Real Software Forums here: http://forums.realsoftware.com/viewtopic.php?f=9&t=44797

 Have fun coding,
 Derk Jochems - swort  - The Netherlands